up42/docs/source/going-further/index.rst

 If you are looking into a first run through our API end to end then take a look at the :ref:`API walkthrough <api-walkthrough>`.
-If you are considering developing your first custom block then look :ref:`here <custom-processing-block>`.
+Are you considering developing your first custom block?
+Then look :ref:`here <custom-processing-block>`.
 Might happen that the algorithm implemented in your processing block benefits from :ref:`using GPUs
 <adding-gpu-support-block>`.
 What about if your block needs